silverstripe/silverstripe-framework/docs/en/misc/contributing/code.md

 	$ git push origin 100-dataobject-get-one

 You should be able to log into your GitHub account, switch to the branch, and see that your changes have been committed.
 Then click the Pull button to request that your commits get merged into the development master.

-*IMPORTANT*: Before you issue a pull request, make sure it gets accepted by running through the ["Contributing Check List"](contributing#check-list).

 ### Rebase Your Development Branch on the Latest Upstream